Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Tightly packed flat clusters of a few to many flowers at the end of a slender stalk, at the end of the main stem.
-Individual flowers are white, 1/8 to ¼ inch across, tubular with 5 pointed lobes that flare out, giving it a star shape.
+[photo of flowers] Tightly packed flat clusters of a few to many flowers at the end of a slender stalk, at the end top of the plant.
+Individual flowers are white to pinkish, 1/8 to ¼ inch across, tubular with 5 pointed lobes that flare out, giving it a star shape.
 The inside of the tube is green and holds 5 yellow stamens.
 A plant may branch, with clusters at the end of branching stems.

-[photo of leaves] Leaves are generally oval, toothless, hairless, ½ to 2 inches long and 1/8 to ¾ inch wide, with a pointed or blunt tip and little or no leaf stem.
+[photo of leaves] Leaves are lance-elliptic, toothless, hairless, ½ to 2 inches long and 1/8 to ¾ inch wide, with a pointed or blunt tip and little or no stalk.
 Attachment is alternate.
-The main stem is smooth and slender.
+Stems are smooth and slender, branched or not.
+Plants can form colonies from long rhizomes.

 • Shop for native seeds and plants at PrairieMoon.com!